My cat doesn't like wet food: what can I do?

 Cats are extremely sophisticated eaters, and it's common for something they love one day to be ignored the next.
 Some solutions to consider include the following:

-- Change your menu: try different flavors and alternatives to delight your palate and nose.
+- Change the menu: Try other flavors and alternatives to delight your palate and sense of smell.
 Varying your diet can be a simple but effective option.

-- Mixing dry and wet food: Mixing these two types of food can be an option.
+- Mixing dry food and wet food: Mixing these two food varieties can be an option.
 You'll be introducing a change in texture by also incorporating crunchy kibble, while also breaking up your feline's culinary routine.
 You can also add a touch of salmon oil to the mix, which will make the dish more flavorful and nutritious.

-- See a specialized veterinarian: If it's not a matter of taste, the best thing you can do is take your pet to the doctor.
+- Go to a specialized veterinarian: If it's not a matter of taste, the best thing you can do is take your pet to the doctor.
 It could be an eating disorder or some other illness, so it's best to get a checkup to rule out any medical conditions.
 Some clues that might be helpful include detecting whether, in addition to not eating, your cat exhibits unusual behavior: aggression, apathy, impulsiveness, among others.
-If this is the case, these are reasons that confirm that it would be advisable to take your cat to the vet.
+If this is the case, these are reasons that confirm that it would be advisable to take him to the vet.

 What is the best wet food for cats?